 Mutual Fund Tax Clienteles

-Mutual funds are held by investors in taxable and tax-qualified retirement accounts.
-We investigate whether the characteristics, investment strategies, and performance of mutual funds held by these diverse tax clienteles differ.
-Examining both mutual fund distributions and mutual fund holdings, we find that funds held primarily by taxable investors tend to choose investment strategies that result in lower tax burdens than funds held primarily in tax-qualified accounts.
-Despite these differences, we find no evidence that any investment constraints that may arise from these tax-efficient investment strategies result in performance differences between funds held by different tax clienteles.
+Mutual funds are pooled investment vehicles with diverse tax clienteles.
+Whereas many mutual funds are held primarily by taxable investors, a significant fraction of mutual fund assets are held in tax-qualified retirement accounts.
+Our paper investigates whether the characteristics, investment strategies, and performance of mutual funds held by diverse tax clienteles differ.
+Examining both mutual fund income distributions and mutual fund holdings, we find that funds held primarily by taxable investors tend to be more tax-efficient than funds held primarily in tax-deferred retirement accounts.
+Despite these differences, we find no evidence that any investment constraints that may arise from the funds that pursue tax efficient management strategies result in performance differences between funds held by different tax clienteles.

 Suggested Citation: Suggested Citation